Does not apply to sports. Team sports

 • d) all procedures during which the body adapts to environmental influences.

-1. Which sport is considered cyclical?
+1. Which sport is considered cyclic?

-• a) cycling
+• a) cycling;

 • b) freestyle wrestling;